DaanMol/blauw.smartgrid/README.md

 The A* algorithm is an algorithm that renders the shortest distance between two plots in a graph.
 Houses are thus connected to batteries with the shortest possible routes.
 This algorithm checks per house, one by one.

+The algorithm answers problem set E: optimize the smart grid for all three districts, taking into account the new compensation scheme.
+This algorithm finds the best way to connect all houses to the batteries without putting cables under houses.
+This is done giving values to certain points; one step on the grid costs 9, one house costs 5000 and the batteries cost 10000 as cables can't run under or above batteries.

 ![A* algorithm using hillclimber](/Presentation/Images/arrrstarrr_random_hillclimb(E).png)

 **Iterative algorithms**

 *Hillclimber*

 A hillclimber is an algorithm that tries to find a sufficiently good solution to the problem.
 This solution may be a local optimal maximum instead of the global optimal maximum.
 The code accepts similar or better situations than the previous.
 If the proposed situation is not similar to or better than the last; the situation will be discarded.
-This will continue as long as no more than 10.000 situations are better or similar to the previous circumstances, to ensure a local maximum is reached.
+This will continue as long as no more than 22350 situations are better or similar to the previous circumstances, to ensure a local maximum is reached.
 This situation will be rendered as the solution.

+The hillclimber is a possible answer to problem set B: Calculate the costs for the district configured in step A and find the best possible configuration of cables.
+It minimalizes cable costs by switching connections between houses and batteries and performing this until the configuration has not been bettered 22350 times.
+It sorts the problem of choosing the best solution out of several possible solutions.

 Shown below is a line plot that represents ten runs of the hillclimber.
 It renders the relative quality of the solutions in regard to each other.